 It used to be that you needed to go to a separate website to find the best deals and compare the pricing of the items in your cart.
 Those sites, including DealNews.com and CyberMonday.com, still exist.
 But they’re not the most efficient way to check prices any more.

 Instead, you can now install toolbars or apps on your actual desktop or laptop browser to compare prices as you shop.
 For instance, Shoptimate is a Google Chrome app that automatically compares prices of the items you’re interested in.
 You can also install price checking apps on your phone, which you can use to find the best prices on the items you’re buying on Cyber Monday.

 Before you automatically pick up your next iGadget from the store with the lowest price on CyberMonday.com, type the store or item name into a coupon code site.
 RetailMeNot.com, CouponCabin.com and DealCatcher.com are three good options.

 It’s common for brands and stores to offer their most loyal customers better deals through their social media outlets.
-Some stores are starting to offer customized offers tailored to customers’ shopping habits.
+Many stores now even give you customized deals based on your shopping habits.

 If you have some idea which online stores you’re likely to use, set up an account, if you don’t have one already.
 This takes loads of time out of the process of checking out once your shopping cart is full.